arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 {% endhint %}

 At any given time, one of the copies is declared to be the _leader_ and all other replicas are _followers_.
-Write operations for this _shard_ are always sent to the _DBServer_ which happens to hold the _leader_ copy, which in turn replicates the changes to all _followers_ before the operation is considered to be done and reported back to the _Coordinator_.
+Internally, write operations for this _shard_ are always sent to the _DBServer_ which happens to hold the _leader_ copy, which in turn replicates the changes to all _followers_ before the operation is considered to be done and reported back to the _Coordinator_.
-Read operations are all served by the server holding the _leader_ copy, this allows to provide snapshot semantics for complex transactions.
+Internally, read operations are all served by the _DBServer_ holding the _leader_ copy, this allows to provide snapshot semantics for complex transactions.

 Using synchronous replication alone will guarantee consistency and high availabilty